ki3ani/Generate-with-Kento/README.md

 ## Overview

-This is a Discord bot capable of generating images using two distinct models: Kandinsky Model (Model 1) and Stability SDXL (Model 2).
+This is a Discord bot capable of generating images using two distinct models: Kandinsky Model (Model 1) and Stability SDXL (Model 2) using the Replicate Api.
 The bot has been dockerized for easy deployment and is hosted on Railway.

 ## Table of Contents